shw3512/shw3512.github.io/teach/cysec-g30/index.md

         - Use a password manager
         - Use anti-malware software
     - Be alert for social-engineering tactics
-        - Slow down and question
+        - Slow down, question, and verify
     - Know secure behavior and security tools
         - Mind your public behavior
     - Show grace to yourself and to others